|Superheroines are fiction for a reason|

 Did you see the wind move the curtain?
 I did.

 That bitter taste isn't misogyny, it's just consumerism.
 The system wants you to be a battery.
 That's why you feel anxious.
 I think it's great when an individual woman succeeds, but I am asking, how does that help women in general?
-Female prime ministers reach that level because the system wanted her to.
+Female prime ministers reach that level because the system wants them there.
 Affirmative action.
 Feminism.
 Civil rights.
 Gender equity.
 These "political" movements are only allowed to exist because they don't threaten consumerism.
 More women, gays and minorities as batteries?
 Sure, bring it on.
 Don't worry, they won't ever own the capital, and the minimum wage can be lifted gradually so long as the price of goods rises in concert.
-Oh, you thought that was to help the worker?
-Yeah, Girl Power!
+Oh, you thought that was about helping the workers?
+Yeah, People Power!

 |How long would Paltrow last?|